SMKST Petro

 Truck-mounted rigs – SMKST

-The primary advantage of truck-mounted rigs is their ability to quickly move between widely separated locations using regular roads.
+The primary advantage of truck-mounted rigs is their ability to move between widely separated locations using regular roads quickly.
 This makes them ideal for exploratory drilling, where wells may be scattered across a large geographical area.
 Additionally, their compact design often allows for easier permitting and reduced site preparation, making them suitable for environmentally sensitive areas or locations with limited access.

 2. By Drilling Method